 Requests for permits are taken by phone and/or e-mail in the order received.
 Leave a voice message and your call will be returned.

-A permit application and certificate of liability insurance for $1,000,000 naming the United States of America / National Park Service as the additionally issued is required for all National Park Service film and photography permits.
+A permit application and certificate of liability insurance for $1,000,000 naming the United States of America / National Park Service as the additionally issued is required for all National Park Service film and photography special use permits.
 A non-refundable application fee of $175.00 must be submitted with your application in order to secure a date on the permit calendar.

 Photo shoots will not be scheduled during weekdays when commercial filming is taking place.